-Peter Qiang is 16 and has a hearing impairment.
+Peter Qiang has a hearing impairment.
 He moved to England from China a few years ago and was already a proficient piano player.
 He was shy and couldn’t speak much English and was keen to continue his musical development.
 Read more.

 What do I need?